-Net neutrality is the concept that all content on the internet must be treated equally by Internet Service Providers (ISPs) such as Telstra or Optus in Australia.
+Net neutrality is the concept that when a user accesses the Internet, all content on the internet must be provided to the user and treated equally by Internet Service Providers (ISPs) such as Telstra or Optus in Australia.
 This means that ISPs must allow their customers to access all content on the internet at the same speed, and without unequal restrictions (subject to any legal requirements to block unlawful content).
-The basic idea behind net neutrality is very simple – that no Internet provider can give priority to traffic from particular sites, slow down traffic to others, or block sites completely.
+The basic idea behind net neutrality is very simple – it is an Open Internet and no Internet provider can give priority to traffic from particular sites, slow down traffic to others, or block sites completely.

-In 2015, the Obama administration put in place a rule called the Open Internet Order governin Net Neutrality in the US.
+In the United States, net neutrality has been an issue of contention between network users and access providers since the 1990s.
+In 2015, the Obama administration put in place a rule called the Open Internet Order governing Net Neutrality in the US.
 That order stipulated that all Internet traffic was to be treated equally; traffic of one type, or from a particular source of going to a specific destination could not be prioritised over any other traffic.
 Towards the end of 2017, the Federal Communications Commission (FCC) voted to repeal net neutrality protections which has placed the power back in the hands of America’s big telecommunications companies.
 Basically, it’s like our Australian government voting to hand control of the internet over to Telstra, Optus and Vodafone, and allowing each telco to decide what their customers can and cannot access online.
-In Australia we are spoilt by Telco options and we can move between them if we are not satisfied by their service but in the US its much more of an issue.
+In Australia, we are spoilt by Telco options and we can move between them if we are not satisfied with their service but in the US it’s much more of an issue.
 Many people don’t get a choice of which Internet provider they connect with.
 Cable internet is still a big thing in the US, and whichever cable provider you’ve got in your area is going to be your Internet provider as well.
 So if that provider decides to block access to a site or service or allow it only on certain plans, or if they slow down popular sites like Netflix deliberately to encourage you to pay for a more expensive plan, that’s not something US customers can solve by simply switching providers.
 And there’s a history of providers doing exactly these sorts of things – and in some cases being given hefty fines for the practice.

 Net Neutrality in Australia